 This bilateral agreement will advance the integrated planning and management of Guyana’s forest sector under the Low Carbon Development Strategy (LCDS) 2030.

-The signature marks the end of a 10-year negotiation process.
+Background The signature marks the end of a 10-year negotiation process.
 It consolidates Guyana’s position as a frontrunner in the protection, restoration, and sustainable management of forests.
 Under the EU Global Gateway Strategy, Guyana is also one of the first five countries worldwide that signed a Memorandum of Understanding on a Forest Partnership with the EU at COP 27 a month ago.

 Guyana has already robust national legislation on forests, including a Forest Code, and the VPA will ensure this is duly enforced, guaranteeing the sustainable management of the country’s enormous forest area and thus protecting biodiversity.
 It will also help to improve the competitiveness of Guyana’s timber industry by modernising timber operations.
 This, in turn, will create jobs and ensure that forestry brings employment to the formal economy while expanding trade opportunities as Guyana moves to export guaranteed legal timber products.